igloo15/elastic-search-form/README.md

-# ElasticSearch Angular Material Document Viewer and Editor
+# ElasticSearch Document Viewer and Editor

-This project is will create a basic document viewer and editor for elastic search indexes
+This project is will create a basic angular material document viewer and editor for elastic search indexes